New Jersey RN to MSN Programs

 RN to MSN Salary Comparison

 The high-level and prestigious nursing careers that MSN-educated RNs are able to hold tend to come with substantially higher salaries.
-For instance, a Nurse Practitioner with an MSN in Trenton, NJ earns a median annual salary of $113,690.
-By comparison, a general registered nurse in Trenton earns an annual median salary of roughly $51,923.
+For instance, a Nurse Practitioner with an MSN in Trenton, NJ earns a median annual salary of roughly $123,000.
+By comparison, a general registered nurse in Trenton earns an annual median salary of about $69,000.